 - The images below are the speeds at my PC level.
 They are NOT the overall speed for my entire house.

-Still, I was getting between 48Mbps and 51Mbps at my PC, which is great.
+Still, I was getting between 48Mbps and 51Mbps on my PC, which is great.
 It’s also overkill for most streaming applications, but I’m not going to complain.

 Again, I chose a Canadian server for my tests.
 Your mileage may vary depending on what country’s servers you’re trying to connect to.

-SpeedTest came back at around 15 Mbps at my PC.
+SpeedTest came back at around 15 Mbps on my PC.
 That is slower than I was hoping for, but still more than fast enough for HD quality video.
-Netflix recommends a minimum of 5 Mbps for HD quality streams, so this is great.
+Netflix recommends a minimum of 5 Mbps for HD-quality streams, so this is great.

 NordVPN is a free download with a pay-as-you-go subscription service.
 You can choose to go on a monthly subscription service for $11.95 per month, a six-month plan for $7.00 per month, or pre-pay for a full year which works out to be $5.75 per month.

-NordVPN also offers a free 3-day trial as well as a 30-day money back guarantee.
+NordVPN also offers a free 3-day trial as well as a 30-day money-back guarantee.
 However, if you purchase NordVPN directly through either the Apple app store or the Google Play Store, you cannot be refunded.
-That money actually goes directly to Google or Apple, who takes a cut of the revenue before it ever gets to the company you’re purchasing from.
+That money actually goes directly to Google or Apple, which takes a cut of the revenue before it ever gets to the company you’re purchasing from.
 If you want to find out how to install the NordVPN Android app, click on the link to my article.

 You can use NordVPN on up to six devices at the same time, so on the yearly plan, that works out to less than $1 per device per month.
 Personally, I think that’s a great deal for the flexibility and security that a VPN offers.